A Large Dimensional Analysis of Least Squares Support Vector Machines: Abstract

 \section{Abstract}

 In this article, a large dimensional performance analysis of kernel least squares support vector machines (LS-SVMs) is provided under the assumption of a two-class Gaussian mixture model for the input data.
-Building upon recent random matrix advances, when both the dimension of data $p$ and their number $n$ grow large at the same rate, we show that the LS-SVM decision function converges to a normal-distributed variable, the mean and variance of which depend explicitly on a local behavior of the kernel function.
-This theoretical result is then applied to the MNIST data sets which, despite their non-Gaussianity, exhibit a surprisingly similar behavior.
-Our analysis provides a deeper understanding of the mechanism into play in SVM-type methods and in particular of the impact on the choice of the kernel function as well as some of their theoretical limits.
+Building upon recent advances in random matrix theory, we show, when the dimension of data $p$ and their number $n$ are both large, that the LS-SVM decision function can be well approximated by a normally distributed random variable, the mean and variance of which depend explicitly on a local behavior of the kernel function.
+This theoretical result is then applied to the MNIST and Fashion-MNIST datasets which, despite their non-Gaussianity, exhibit a convincingly close behavior.
+Most importantly, our analysis provides a deeper understanding of the mechanism into play in SVM-type methods and in particular of the impact on the choice of the kernel function as well as some of their theoretical limits in separating high dimensional Gaussian vectors.